sudheerj/javascript-interview-questions/README.md

 327. ### How do you avoid receiving postMessages from attackers

      Since the listener listens for any message, an attacker can trick the application by sending a message from the attacker’s origin,  which gives an impression that the receiver received the message from the actual sender’s window.
-You can avoid this issue by validating the origin of the message on the receiver's end using “message.origin” attribute.
+You can avoid this issue by validating the origin of the message on the receiver's end using the “message.origin” attribute.
 For examples, let's check the sender's origin [http://www.some-sender.com](http://www.some-sender.com) on receiver side [www.some-receiver.com](www.some-receiver.com),

      ```javascript
      //Listener on http://www.some-receiver.com/
      window.addEventListener("message", function(message){
          if(/^http://www\.some-sender\.com$/.test(message.origin)){
-              console.log('You recieved the data from valid sender', message.data);
+              console.log('You received the data from valid sender', message.data);
         }
      });
      ```